skuid/SamplePages/Skuid_Techniques/Multi_Part_Form/README.md

 # Multi-part Form Navigation and Real-time Completion Status

-Skuid can be used to create very effective complex data-entry forms.
-There are two principles that can help users work through an extensive data-entry process:
+Skuid can be used to create very effective and complex data entry forms.
+There are two principles that can help users work through an extensive data entry process:
 - Break up the form into chunks.
 - Provide wayfinding and progress status information.